Do You Know How to Take Board Meeting Minutes?

 - Use the notes to create the actual minutes using the format we recommend in our Ministry Records applet.

-- Send a copy to each board member.
+- Send a copy to each board member for his/her review.

-- At the next board meeting, ratify the copy of the minutes from the previous meeting that were sent to each board member.
+- At the next board meeting, ratify the copy of the minutes from the previous meeting.

 "A nonprofit corporation must keep as permanent records minutes of all meetings of its members, board of directors, and any designated body, a record of all actions taken by the members, board of directors, or members of a designated body without a meeting, and a record of all actions taken by a committee of the board of directors or a designated body on behalf of the corporation."